What is Cora?

 QED Investors

-QED Investors is a global venture capital firm specializing in early-stage, disruptive financial services companies, with a focus on Latin America.
-Their hands-on approach leverages deep entrepreneurial experience to foster breakthrough growth.
+QED Investors is a global venture capital firm specializing in early-stage, disruptive financial services companies, leveraging deep operational experience to help their portfolio companies achieve significant growth.

 What's next for Cora?